Gaetano Tanti

-Gaetano Tanti is a Maltese trade unionist.
-He joined the Union Haddiema Maghqudin (Malta Workers' Union) in February 1976.
+Gaetano Tanti (1956/1957 – September 2023) was a Maltese trade unionist.
+He joined the Union Ħaddiema Magħqudin (Malta Workers' Union) in February 1976.
 In November 1987 he was appointed part-time Secretary of the General Service Section.
 In January 1991 he was appointed full-time Secretary of the same Section and a few months later the General Council of the Union appointed him also Assistant Secretary-General.
-He took the office of President of the UHM in May 1998.
+He took the office of President of the UĦM in May 1998.

+Tanti died in September 2023, at the age of 66.